 Profile

-Before joining Hunter College, Dr. Becker was a postdoctoral fellow at the University of California, San Francisco in the interdisciplinary reproductive health research group ANSIRH.
-Her work was awarded the ASA Roberta G. Simmons Outstanding Dissertation Award in Medical Sociology, the Society of Family Planning Emerging Scholars grant, as well as the ASA SKAT Hacker Mullins Graduate Student Paper Award.
-Her research has been published in several journals, including Social Science & Medicine, Gender & Society, Contraception, and Sexual and Reproductive Health Matters.
-Dr. Becker has also written extensively for mainstream media outlets, including The New York Times, The Washington Post, The Nation, and Slate.
+SKAT Hacker Mullins Graduate Student Paper Award.
+Her work has been published in several journals, including Journal of Health and Social Behavior, Social Science & Medicine, Gender & Society, and Contraception.
+Dr. Becker has also written for mainstream media outlets, including The New York Times, The Washington Post, The Nation, and Slate.
 She earned a BA in Sociology and Gender Studies from Wake Forest University, an MA in Sociology from Vanderbilt University, and a PhD from the CUNY Graduate Center where she was a National Science Foundation GRFP fellow.